grafana/grafana/docs/sources/reference/playlist.md

 | Time range | Displays data within a time range.
 It can be set to display the last 5 minutes up to 5 years ago, or a custom time range, using the down arrow. |
 | Refresh (circle arrow) | Reloads the dashboard, to display the current data.
 It can be set to reload automatically every 5 seconds to 1 day, using the drop down arrow. |

->Shortcut: Click the Esc key to stop the playlist from your keyboard.
+> Shortcut: Press the Esc key to stop the playlist from your keyboard.

 ## Share a playlist in a view mode